dmonad/tag-dist-files/README.md

 $ publish
 ```

-You should write a `publish` script in your `package.json` (overwrites default behavior of `npm publish`)
+It is a good idea to write a `prepublish` script in your `package.json` (overwrites default behavior of `npm publish`)
 ```
 ..
   "scripts": {
     ..
-    "prepublish": "npm run dist && npm run lint && publish" }
+    "prepublish": "npm run dist && npm run lint", "postpublish": "publish"
+  }
 ```